A duality theoretic view on limits of finite structures: Extended version: Spaces of measures valued in and in Spaces of measures valued in Gamma and in [0,1]

 Let $D$ be a distributive lattice.
 Recall that, classically, a monotone function

-is a (finitely additive, probability) measure provided it satisfies $m(0) = 0$, $m(1) = 1$, and $m(a) + m(b)=m(a\vee b) + m(a\wedge b)$ for all $a, b\in D$.
+is a finitely additive probability measure provided it satisfies $m(0) = 0$, $m(1) = 1$, and $m(a) + m(b)=m(a\vee b) + m(a\wedge b)$ for all $a, b\in D$.
 The latter property is equivalently expressed as

-We write $\Meac(D)$ for the set of all measures $D\to\ui$, and regard it as an ordered topological space, with the structure induced by the product order and product topology of $\ui^D$.
-The notion of (finitely additive, probability) $\Lh$-valued measure is analogous to the classical one, except that the finite additivity property~\eqref{e:finite-additive-with-minuses} splits into two conditions, involving $\mip$ and $\miss$. \begin{definition} Let $D$ be a distributive lattice.
+We write $\Meac(D)$ for the set of all (finitely additive, probability) measures $D\to\ui$, and regard it as an ordered topological space, with the structure induced by the product order and product topology of $\ui^D$.
+The notion of (finitely additive, probability) $\Lh$-valued measure is analogous to the classical one, except that the finite additivity property~\eqref{e:finite-additive-with-minuses} splits into two conditions, involving $\mip$ and $\miss$. \begin{defi} Let $D$ be a distributive lattice.
 A \emph{$\Lh$-valued measure} (or simply a \emph{measure}) on $D$ is a function $\mu\colon D\to \Lh$ such that \begin{enumerate} \item $\mu$ is monotone, \item $\mu(0) = 0\cc$ and $\mu(1) = 1\cc$, and \item for all $a,b\in D$,

-\end{enumerate} We denote by $\Mea(D)$ the subset of $\Lh^D$ consisting of the measures $\mu\colon D\to \Lh$. \end{definition} Note that, if we only required one of the two inequalities in item~(3) above, we would essentially be considering finitely subadditive measures.
+\end{enumerate} We denote by $\Mea(D)$ the subset of $\Lh^D$ consisting of the measures $\mu\colon D\to \Lh$. \end{defi} Note that, if we only required one of the two inequalities in item 3 above, we would essentially be considering finitely subadditive measures.